AnyLog-co/documentation/metadata management.md

   accessible to permitted members of the network.
 * With a global metadata layer shared by all the members of the network.

-This document provides an overview of the global metadata layer.
+This document provides an overview on the global metadata layer.
 The document [metadata requests](https://github.com/AnyLog-co/documentation/blob/master/metadata%20requests.md#metadata-requests) provides an overview of the local metadata layer.